TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

  **Back to top** Mergers and Acquisitions

-Circumstances may arise where, whether for strategic or other business reasons, Lenovo decides to sell, buy, merge or otherwise reorganise businesses in some countries.
+Circumstances may arise where, whether for strategic or other business reasons, Lenovo decides to sell, buy, merge or otherwise reorganise businesses in some countries, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.
 Such a transaction may involve the disclosure of personal information to prospective or actual purchasers, or receiving it from sellers.
 It is Lenovo practice to seek appropriate protection for information in these types of transactions.

  **Back to top** Cookies, Web Beacons and Other Technologies

+As is true of most web sites, we gather certain information automatically and store it in log files.
 We sometimes collect non-identifiable information from visits to our Web sites to help us provide better customer service.
 For example, we keep track of the domains from which people visit, and we also measure visitor activity on Lenovo Web sites, but we do so in ways that keep the information non-identifiable.
 This information is sometimes known as "clickstream data."
 Lenovo or others on Lenovo behalf may use this data to analyze trends and statistics and to help us provide better customer service.

 Also, when we collect personal data from you in a transaction, we may extract some information about that transaction in an non-identifiable format and combine it with other non-identifiable information such as clickstream data.
 This information is used and analyzed only at an aggregate level to help us understand trends and patterns.
 This information is not reviewed at an individual level.
 If you do not want your transaction details used in this manner you can disable your cookies.

 We collect the information we mentioned in the previous paragraphs through the use of various technologies, including one called "cookies".
 A cookie is a piece of data that a Web site can send to your browser, which may then be stored on your computer as an anonymous tag that identifies your computer but not you.
-Some Lenovo pages use cookies, sent by Lenovo or its third party vendors, or other technologies to better serve you when you return to the Web site.
+Some Lenovo pages use cookies, sent by Lenovo or its third party vendors, or other technologies such as, java scripts and e-tags to better serve you when you return to the Web site.
 You can set your browser to notify you before you receive a cookie, giving you the chance to decide whether to accept it.
 You can also set your browser to turn off cookies.
 If you do so, however, some Web sites may not work properly.

 Some Lenovo Web sites also use Web beacon or other technologies to better tailor those sites to provide better customer service.
 These technologies may be in use on a number of pages across Lenovo Web sites.
 When a visitor accesses these pages, a non-identifiable notice of that visit is generated which may be processed by us or by our suppliers.
 These Web beacons usually work in conjunction with cookies.
 If you don't want your cookie information to be associated with your visits to these pages, you can set your browser to turn off cookies.

 If you turn off cookies, Web beacon and other technologies will still detect visits to these pages, but the notices they generate cannot be associated with other non-identifiable cookie information and are disregarded.
 For more information, please see "How to work with Cookies".

+We use Local Storage Objects (LSOs) such as HTML5 to store \[content information and preferences.\] Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as HTML 5 or Flash to collect and store information.

+Various browsers may offer their own management tools for removing HTML5 LSOs.
+To manage Flash LSOs please click here: http://www.macromedia.com/support/documentation/en/flashplayer/help/settings\_manager07.html

  **Back to top** Service Quality Monitoring